May 5, 2007 Articles of

 Voelker, said she has "no comment at all."

-attorney suggesting an alternative Lawrence vs. Kansas defense but of course no
+her attorney suggesting an alternative Lawrence vs. Texas defense but of course

-close down the sex industry are those that also participate in it ....
-I know,
+to close down the sex industry are those that also participate in it ....

-that is mean . but it's true and any lady that works/worked in DC or NYC knows
+I know, that is mean . but it's true and any lady that works/worked in DC

-skill but because he was a friend of Bush which is more important than being
+legal skill but because he was a friend of Bush which is more important than

-competent as demonstrated many times by other Bush appointments.
-He hired lots
+being competent as demonstrated many times by other Bush appointments.
+He

-of staff from religious right groups - successfully turning the Justice Dept
+hired lots of staff from religious right groups - successfully turning the

-into anti adult rights dept and catering to the desires of the religious right.
+Justice Dept into anti adult rights dept and catering to the desires of the

 ===============================================